thugoo/client-delta-twin/README.md

 # Deploying the web application

-The web application is deployed using Docker.
+The web application utilizes Docker for deployment

-To build the image and start the container running the web application, navigate to the project directory in your terminal.
+To build and start the container, follow these steps:

+1. Open your terminal and navigate to the project directory.
-Then, execute the following command:
-`sudo docker compose up --build`
+2. Run the command `docker compose up --build` in your terminal.

-This command builds the necessary Docker image and starts the container.